FusionAuth/fusionauth-site/_drafts/getting-started-with-email-templates.md

 You should customize these templates with your branding, but at a minimum, you will need to make minor edits prior to using them in production.
 To enable emails, you will need to modify the URL used in the template to be publicly accessible.

 **NOTE:** Email features require that the SMTP setup has been completed.
 Review your FusionAuth dashboard, if you see a box labeled "Email settings" you will need to complete that task first.
-View the <a href="/blog/2018/03/06/using-the-passport-setup-wizard/" >Using the FusionAuth Setup Wizard tutorial</a> to see how to complete the SMTP configuration.
+View the [Using the FusionAuth Setup Wizard tutorial](NEEDLINK/blog/2018/03/06/using-the-passport-setup-wizard/) to see how to complete the SMTP configuration.

 {% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Setup.jpg" alt="Email Templates in FusionAuth Setup" class="mr-md-4" figure=false %}